phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 [_pinning_]: https://doc.rust-lang.org/stable/core/pin/index.html

+With this `string_len` function, we can calculate the length of an asynchronous string without waiting for it.
+Since the function returns a `Future` again, the caller can't work directly on the returned value, but needs to use combinator functions again.
+This way, the whole call graph becomes asynchronous and we can efficiently wait for multiple futures at once at some point, e.g. in the main function.

-Manually writing correct combinator methods is difficult, therefore they are often provided by libraries.
+Manually writing combinator functions is difficult, therefore they are often provided by libraries.
 While the Rust standard library itself provides no combinator methods yet, the semi-official (and `no_std` compatible) [`futures`] crate does.
 Its [`FutureExt`] trait provides high-level combinator methods such as [`map`] or [`then`], which can be used to manipulate the result with arbitrary closures.

 [`futures`]: https://docs.rs/futures/0.3.4/futures/
 [`FutureExt`]: https://docs.rs/futures/0.3.4/futures/future/trait.FutureExt.html